ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 ---
-title: "Matrix Multiplication"
+title: "Linear algebra"
 teaching: 20
 exercises: 20
 questions:
-- "How can you do matrix multiplication?"
+- "How can you parallelize vector and matrix operations?"
 objectives:
-- "Learn the parallel for pragma"
+- "Learn the PARALLEL FOR pragma"
 - "Use it to break work up across multiple threads"
-- "Using private variables"
+- "Use the PRIVATE clause"
 keypoints:
-- "The parallel for pragma automatically parallelizes code"
+- "The PARALLEL FOR pragma automatically parallelizes code"
 - "Need to be aware of global variables"
 ---